THE FIVE FIRST SATURDAYS IS A DEVOTION NEEDED NOW MORE THAN EVER! FIND OUT MORE HERE

 And may all my difficulties be ultimately for my good and Your glory.
 Amen.

-In this pandemic world these tensions are majorly exacerbated.
-On our Prayer Requests page we post many notes from people wondering how they’re going to find a job or pay their bills or take care of their loved ones!
+On our Prayer Requests page we’ve posted many notes from people wondering how they’re going to find a job, or pay their bills, or take care of their loved ones!

 And, as tough as this may sound, don’t give into despair!
 Try to bear with your financial difficulties with equanimity saying to God, in effect, “Thy will be done.”
-Our pains and suffering need not be wasted or meaningless if we offer them up to our Lord for our good and for our salvation.
+Our pains and suffering need not be wasted or meaningless if we offer them up to our Lord for our good and for our salvation, as well as that of others.

 We can all live with less of everything, everything that is except for love.
 This is a time to show more compassion towards others, whenever possible, and not to give in to feelings of bitterness about being wronged.